-I'm a voice actor and mother of two seriously awesome kids.
+I'm a life coach, voice actor, and mother of two seriously awesome kids.
 I'm also a singer with a successful rock band and a new album.
 Before that, I used my Masters degree as a clinician and director in corporate healthcare for 15 years.
 My amazing husband and I own a craft coffee roasting business that is fun and delicious.
 I've lived in Chicago, New Orleans, Nashville, then San Francisco, and currently live really well in the beautiful Napa Valley.

 And for years I woke up every morning and thought to myself, "Why do I feel like shit?"

 The truth is, after a lifetime of perfectionism and over achieving, I was exhausted.
 I was eating and drinking too much, and for several years I'd been careening toward burnout.
 In 2019 I knew I couldn’t go on this way.
-I decided that finally losing weight would be the answer.
+I decided that finally losing some weight would be the answer.
 I went on a ketogenic diet and, being the over achiever that I am, lost 20 pounds in 6 weeks.

 As I did, I started experiencing symptoms like increased fatigue, dizziness, heart palpitations, brain fog, shortness of breath, facial flushing, trembling, and adrenaline rushes that would last for hours.
 I was terrified and believed I would surely have a heart attack.
 I thought I was dying.
 I contemplated my children growing up without a mother.
-I went to the Emergency Room FIVE TIMES in the course of a couple of months.
+I went to the Emergency Room five times in the course of a couple of months.
 On January 7th, 2020 I went twice in one day.
 I couldn't work and was afraid to drive.

-I was crying out for help.
+I was experiencing severe burnout and my body was crying out for help.

 Mind you, I’m a “put together” well educated, highly resourced White woman.
 But after checking my heart, I was told every time, "There's nothing wrong with you."
 I was given a prescription for Ativan and Zoloft and essentially told to “calm down.”
 There's a name for this now.
 It's called "medical gaslighting."
 This felt traumatic and I didn't know where to turn.